JupyterPER/Open-Education-Science/README.md

 ## Teachers' perception of Jupyter and R shiny as digital tools for open data and analysis
-*a research paper about using Jupyter and R in Physics Education and Research*
+*a research paper about using Jupyter and R in Physics Education Research*

 ### Abstract of the paper